Learning The Minimum Action Distance: Background

+We work in the standard \emph{discrete-time} MDP setting, where each transition corresponds to exactly one decision step and therefore has unit cost.
+Consequently, the Minimum Action Distance represents the minimum number of actions needed to move between states.
+This interpretation is natural for the benchmarks considered in this paper, even when the underlying state space is continuous, because the agent still interacts with the environment at discrete decision times.

+The proposed framework could also be extended beyond this setting.
+In a semi-Markov decision process (SMDP) \cite{sutton1999between}, an action may persist for a variable duration, so different transitions need not consume the same amount of time.
+In a continuous-time control problem, time evolves continuously rather than in unit decision steps.
+In either case, one would replace the unit-cost notion used here with a duration or elapsed-time cost associated with each transition.
+We do not consider these extensions in this paper, but making the distinction explicit is important because our notion of MAD is defined with respect to discrete decision steps, not physical time.

-\textbf{Reinforcement learning (RL).} RL is a family of algorithms whose purpose is to learn a policy $\pi$ that maximizes some measure of expected future reward.
-In the present paper, however, we consider the problem of representation learning, and hence we are not directly concerned with the problem of learning a policy.
+\textbf{Reinforcement learning (RL).} RL~\citep{sutton2018} algorithms aim to learn a policy $\pi$ that maximizes some measure of expected future reward.
+In this paper, we consider the problem of representation learning, and so are not directly concerned with the problem of learning a policy.
 Concretely, we wish to learn a distance function between pairs of states that can later be used by an RL agent to learn more efficiently.
 In this setting, we assume that the learning agent uses a behavior policy $\pi_\rb$ to collect trajectories.
-Since we are interested in learning a distance function over state pairs, actions are relevant only for determining possible transitions between states, and rewards are not relevant at all.
-Hence for our purposes a trajectory $\tau=(s_0,s_1,\ldots,s_n)$ is simply a sequence of states.
+Since we are interested in learning a distance function over state pairs, actions are relevant only for determining possible transitions between states, and rewards are not relevant.
+Hence, for our purposes, a trajectory $\tau=(s_0,s_1,\ldots,s_n)$ is simply a sequence of states.